Evolution-Data Optimized: EV-DO Rev. C (TIA-856 Revision C) and TIA-1121

 In November 2008, Qualcomm, UMB's lead sponsor, announced it was ending development of the technology, favoring LTE instead.
-This followed the announcement that most CDMA carriers chose to adopt either WiMAX or the competing LTE standard as their 4G technology.
+This followed the announcement that most CDMA carriers chose to adopt either WiMAX or LTE standard as their 4G technology.
 In fact no carrier had announced plans to adopt UMB.

-However, during the ongoing development process of the 4G technology, 3GPP added some functionalities to LTE, allowing it to become a sole upgrade path for all wireless networks.
+However, during the ongoing development process of the 4G technology, 3GPP added some functionalities to LTE, allowing it to become an upgrade path for both UMTS and CDMA2000 networks.